bad-at-names/gamer_now/README.md

 - Allow coach replies to be highlighted in some way

  #  1 on 1 coaching
 - Allow users to apply to coach and set their rate
-- Require applicants to verify their in-game rank
-- Allow users to rate their experience with that coach
 - Allow user to book a time for coaching
 - Allow coaches to write a biography to sell their service
-- Allow coaches to set availability
 ## Languages & tools
 ### JavaScript